tobias-rothmann/rustlings-solutions/README.md

+# rustling solutions
+These are my own solutions to rustling.
+The solutions are to be found where normally the exercises would be found (i.e. in the "exercises" folder).

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!